GitHub Trending Scraper avatar

 stars_totalintegerTotal stars at scrape time.

-stars_in_windowintegerStars gained in the selected window (today / this week / this month).
+stars_in_windowintegerStars gained in the selected window (daily / weekly / monthly).

 forksintegerFork count.

-built_byarrayList of contributor avatar URLs shown next to the repo card.
+built_byarrayContributor avatar URLs shown next to the repo card (may be empty).

 windowstringThe selected window — daily, weekly, or monthly.